Acreage : 2058

 Address : 2900 Cedarwood Rd Rye, CO 81069

-The Carlson Ranch is a 2,058-acre ranch with a 1,061-sq. ft. ranch house nestled in the foothills of the Wet Mountains and Spanish Peaks just nine miles East of Colorado City, CO.
-Sitting at just over one mile above sea level, the Carlson Ranch is a spectacular hunting property that lies within the boundaries of GMU 128.
+The CC Ranch is a 2,058-acre ranch with a 1,061-sq. ft. ranch house nestled in the foothills of the Wet Mountains and Spanish Peaks just nine miles East of Colorado City, CO.
+Sitting at just over one mile above sea level, the CC Ranch is a spectacular hunting property that lies within the boundaries of GMU 128.
 Thanks to a wide variety of natural grasses as well as cedar and pinon trees this ranch is an ideal environment for deer, pronghorn antelope and elk.

 The ranch consists of the following parcels: